 This monitoring will be carried out by relevant people from your School, Student Services Faculty Embedded Team and the Learning and Teaching Service.

 In addition to potential lack of engagement identified through the routine monitoring detailed above, a member of staff will meet with you if:

 - The extent and severity of extenuating circumstances you have reported suggest that you need additional support;

 - A member of staff or other concerned individual raises their concerns about you.

-If UEA has concerns about your potential lack of engagement and the possible implications on you and your studies, you will be contacted by the Faculty Embedded Administrators to remind you of where you can access support to help with your engagement.
+If UEA has concerns about your potential lack of engagement and the possible implications on you and your studies, you will be contacted by the Faculty Embedded Team to remind you of where you can access support to help with your engagement.
 If it appears that this does not resolve your engagement, a meeting will be arranged, as described below.
-These steps are to help you and if you are invited to a meeting you must attend, either remotely eg via Microsoft Teams, or in person.
+These steps are to help you and if you are invited to a meeting you must attend, either remotely eg via Microsoft Teams or Skype, or in person.
 At these meetings:

 If your attendance and engagement has not improved following intitial contact from the Faculty Embedded Administrator, you will be invited to meet with someone from your School such as your Academic Adviser or the School Engagement Officer.

 - This is your opportunity to discuss issues affecting your engagement with your studies and what steps you and UEA can put in place to support you.
 To ensure we can give you the help you need, you will need to tell us what is preventing your engagement